 The Ontario Arts Council (OAC) is committed to supporting the next generation of artists, whose ideas and innovations are the future of the arts in Ontario.
 We recognize that many young artists today face barriers to gaining experience as a professional artist and securing support for their work in competitive and established arts environments.
 It is our vision that people of all ages and communities can experience, feel connected to and value the arts.

+The term “new generation” refers to a person who is 18 to 30 years of age.
 New generation applicants are encouraged to apply to any program in which their activities are eligible.